cadmiumkitty/dalstonsemantics-dot-com/_services/taxonomies-for-confluence.md

 weight: 2
 ---

 Increase the value of your investment in [Confluence](https://www.atlassian.com/software/confluence) by using it for enterprise architecture, data governance, regulatory compliance, risk management and more.
-Import [Simple Knowledge Organization System (SKOS)](https://www.w3.org/2004/02/skos/) controlled vocabularies, taxonomies and thesauri developed internally, by regulators or standards-setting organisations.
-Index Confluence pages and track alignment with capability models, data classifications, control taxonomies and other hierarchies without complex and expensive specialised tools.

 ## Challenge